 TUNING YOUR HARP

-Using your string winder, wind all strings up to the proper position on their tuner shafts (as shown in the above PDF documents, if you are viewing this on the website.
+NOTE: While using your string winder as you tune each string, wind each string up to its proper position on the tuner's string shaft (as shown in the above PDF documents, if you are viewing this on the website.
 Or, go to the website & download the PDFs).
 You do not need to bring the strings up tightly to pitch just yet.
-Just take a good amount of slack out of them, so each string is centered on its guide pin properly, is nearly centered on the tuner shaft (as close as is possible), and are then ready for actual note tuning.
+Just take a good amount of slack out of them as you tune each string, so each string is centered on its guide pin properly and is neatly spread along the tuner shaft (as close as is possible) & close to proper pitch.
+The string is then ready for immediate fine tuning.

-Next, start to pluck the Middle C string by both listening for the correct Middle C pitch & while watching the eTuner.
-It is best to have your Middle C reference sound playing now in the background so you can bring the Middle C string up to correct pitch by ear.
-This procedure will get you started in the right note range for your harp.
+The following procedure will get you started in the right note range for your entire harp.
+Start by plucking the Middle C string by both listening for the correct Middle C pitch & while watching the eTuner.
+It is best to have your Middle C reference sound playing now in the background so you can wind this C string up to correct pitch both by ear & on the tuning meter.
 (See the website's Harp Resources page for an active YouTube link to a Middle C Finder.)

-As you get closer to the note's correct pitch, turn the tuning mechanism slower using your fingers or tuning wand (wrench).
-Pluck, watch, pluck, watch, etc. You do not want to accidentally over-tighten the string past its correct pitch and end up breaking the string.
+As you wind up each string initially getting to its correct pitch, switch to turning the tuning mechanism using your fingers or a tuning wrench.
+Pluck, watch, turn.
+Pluck, watch & turn till you get a stable & correct note.
+But be careful, you do not want to accidentally over-tighten the string way past its correct pitch and end up breaking the string.
 Most treble strings can break very easily.
 So, easy does it!
 (Strings broken by incorrect tuning practices are not covered by anyone's warranty.)

 Pluck the string again as often as necessary for your particular eTuner.
 When tuning your note, don't go much beyond the proper pitch.
 Be sure to use your eTuner to match the correct note.
 The eTuner should already be set to the Chromatic &/or C scale.
 Some have automatic note sensing.
 Some you have to manually set the individual note you are tuning to.
 (See the String Charts for the correct note sequences found on your particular harp, if it is a Kovac/Davy C harp.)